Can testosterone help with menopause?

 What is testosterone?

-Testosterone has an important role in the overall health of men and women, including regulating mood, sex drive, and maintaining muscle and bone strength.
+Testosterone has an important role in the overall health of men and women.
+It's important for regulating mood, sex drive, and maintaining muscle and bone strength.

 So, although we often think of testosterone as a purely male hormone, this isn’t the case.
 Everybody makes testosterone — albeit women make much less than men.
 In males, testosterone is mainly made in the testes, while in women, it’s mostly produced in the ovaries.